Flario-coding/Flario-coding/README.md

 👋 About Me
 --

-🔭 I'm currently working on developing websites using generative AI ☁️ I design and build whatever I can imagine
+🔭 I'm currently working on developing websites using generative AI <br>
+☁️ I design and build whatever I can imagine <br>
-🤔 If an idea pops into my head, chances are i build it & deploy it 👯‍♂️ I'm looking for tech companies for internships
+🤔 If an idea pops into my head, chances are i build it & deploy it <br>
+👯‍♂️ I'm looking for tech companies for internships <br>
-🌱 I'm currently learning cloud computing
+🌱 I'm currently learning cloud computing <br>
-⚡ Fun Fact: I love making websites, editing videos, playing video games, and playing cricket
+⚡ Fun Fact: I love making websites, editing videos, playing video games, and playing cricket <br>

  🌐 Socials:
  ---